wdhdev/misc-scripts/README.md

 # Miscellaneous Scripts
-A repository containing miscellaneous scripts I have made.
+A repository containing miscellaneous scripts I use.